The Nest

 2. Tall Fescue

-Tall fescue features a deep root structure, making it resistant to drought and able to retain water effectively.
+Tall fescue boasts a deep root system, which makes it resistant to drought and enables it to retain water effectively.
 Red fescue and hard fescue are the best varieties for sandy soil, as they can quickly fill in empty or patchy areas of a lawn.
-Most types of fescue grass prefer a soil pH between 5.5 and 8.0, allowing them to grow in a variety of soil conditions.
+Most types of fescue grass prefer a soil pH between 5.5 and 8.0, enabling them to grow in a wide range of soil conditions.

 3. Bermuda Grass